-The Independent National Electoral Commission (INEC) is currently doing everything possible to ensure that every validly registered voter get his/her Permanent Voter Card (PVC) to be able to exercise their franchise in the 2015 General Election.
+The Independent National Electoral Commission (INEC) is currently doing everything possible to ensure that every validly registered voter get his/her Permanent Voter Card (PVC) to be able to exercise their franchise in the General Election.
 To make it easier for voters to get their PVC, INEC has decentralized PVC pickups.
-Hence, you can now pickup your PVC at your ward.
+Hence, you can now pick up your PVC at your ward.

 If you have not gotten your PVC, you can easily locate your possible PVC pickup location online using this web app.

-You can find your PVC pickup location online via Go Vote’s PVC Pickup Location at http://govote.ng/pickup/.
-You will need to just enter the PU number to conduct the search.
-This can be found on the Top right of your Temporary Voters Card.
-Enter the PU number and click on “Find Pickup Location”.
+You will need to enter your Polling Unit (PU) Number to conduct the search.
+Your PU number can be found at the top right corner of your Temporary Voters Card (TVC).
+Enter the PU number and click on "Find My PVC" to view the Pick-Up location for your PVC.